DISCOVER: A Solver for Distributional Counterfactual Explanations: DISCOVER: OT-Structured Sparse Distributional Search

 This explicit candidate selection is a key difference from single-path descent methods and is well-suited for non-convex and mixed-type optimization landscapes.

-To bias proposals toward low input distortion without querying predictive model gradients, DISCOVER computes an input-side OT guidance field from $\mathcal{SW}^2(X,X')$ and uses it only in the proposal step.
+To bias proposals toward small input-side distance without querying predictive model gradients, DISCOVER computes an input-side OT guidance field from $\mathcal{SW}^2(X,X')$ and uses it only in the proposal step.
 The output side remains fully black-box because no $\nabla b$ is required.
 After the iteration budget, DISCOVER returns the best candidate that satisfies the same DCE certification criteria.